 You have two ways of going about this: Either choose a mattress that has a removable, machine washable cover, or purchase a mattress protector that can serve the same purpose.

 Just like your sheets and pillows, your mattress cover is made up of fibers that can trap dust mites, pollen, and other allergens.
 It doesn’t need to be dealt with as often as your bed sheets, but you shouldn’t forget about it either.
 There aren’t that many mattresses in the industry that have a cover you can take off and toss in the wash, but mattress protectors are really easy to find.

 Why Puffy is a nice option for allergy sufferers — Puffy was a no-brainer for this list because it’s a neutral, accomodating mattress that a lot of people will enjoy.
 But, the biggest selling point for allergy sufferers in particular is the washable cover.
 Unlike the vast majority of online mattresses, Puffy has a removable cover that is machine washable.
 This is great for anyone that needs to clean regularly and wants to do a thorough job on their mattress as well.

-What Puffy Feels Like — Puffy is a lot like Casper, Leesa, and Lull in that it has more of a flat profile.
+What Puffy Feels Like — Puffy is a lot like Casper and Leesa in that it has more of a flat profile.
 You wouldn’t really call it a memory foam mattress nor would you call it a poly foam bed.
 It has elements of both, and we think the vast majority of people will like how it feels.
 It’s easy to switch positions on, it offers pressure relief, and it contours to the shape of your body.

 Washable Cover — You can read more about the washable cover on Puffy’s website, but the gist of it is that the top portion of the bed is removable for easy cleaning.
 The company suggests that you use cold water and mild detergent.
 The washable cover can be helpful in keeping your room truly clean and negates the need in some cases for a mattress protector.
 We wish more beds had the washable cover.